codemagic-ci-cd/codemagic-docs/content/yaml-publishing/distribution.md

 ## Publishing web applications to Firebase Hosting

-Publishing web applications to Firebase Hosting With Codemagic publishing to Firebase Hosting is a straightforward process as the Firebase CLI is already pre-installed on our virtual machines.
+With Codemagic, publishing to Firebase Hosting is a straightforward process as the Firebase CLI is already pre-installed on our virtual machines.
 Please note that you will have to set it up for your project locally before publishing it to Firebase Hosting.
 You can find more information in the official [documentation](https://firebase.google.com/docs/hosting/quickstart) for Firebase.

 1. To get started with adding Firebase Hosting to Codemagic, you will need to obtain your Firebase token.
 In order to do that, run `firebase login:ci` in your local terminal.
 2. After running the command, your default browser should prompt for authorization to your Firebase project - when access is granted, the necessary token will appear in your terminal.